einarjon/adventofcode.sh/2015/README.md

 ### 04.sh
 Oneliners using md5sum.
 Calling md5sum in a subshell forever to run (~150 hashes/sec).
 Running it from 1 could take 7-8 hours.
+I'm breaking all my self-imposed rules here and using python.
+Python version finishes both parts in 2-3 seconds (py2 is about a second slower than py3).
-Speed up by setting the number to nearest 100000 below my target, skipping over 98% of the md5sum calculations.
+Optional speed up for bash by setting the number to nearest 100000 below my target, skipping over 98% of the md5sum calculations.

 ### 05.sh
 Oneliners using grep -E.